ugurcancaykara/aws-lambda-fullstack/README.md

 ## Deploying the stack

+Before deploying the stack, it's important to recognize that the current message production flow is somewhat fragile due to its reliance on the specific order and timing of file uploads.
+This approach may work under controlled conditions but could fail or become unreliable if the business logic evolves or if unexpected events occur.

+To mitigate these risks, if a complete refactor is not feasible, implementing a reconciliation mechanism, such as a state machine with a retry mechanism, would be necessary.
+This would provide better management of the workflow and ensure that the processing of the partner's uploaded files is reliable and consistent, even in the face of failures or out-of-order events.

 ###  Prerequisites
 Before you can run this project, you need to have the following tools installed:
 - [Pulumi](https://www.pulumi.com/docs/get-started/install/)